marykubinski/kubinski-portfolio/Final-Project-Part-One.md

 3. [Contacts Between Police and the Public](DOJ_police_contacts.pdf) by the DOJ Bureau of Justice Statistics
 4. [Police Perceptions Survey](Police1_Survey.pdf) by Police1

-"The Police Scorecard is the first nationwide public evaluation of policing in the United States.
-The Scorecard calculates levels of police violence, accountability, racial bias and other policing outcomes for over 16,000 municipal and county law enforcement agencies, covering nearly 100% of the US population."
+The Police Scorecard is a public evaluation of policing, tracking levels of police violence, accountability, racial bias and other policing outcomes for over 16,000 municipal and county law enforcement agencies.
+I plan to use this dataset to evaluate trends in how...
+The Fatal Police Shootings dataset contains individual datapoints for every fatal shooting  by a police officer in the line of duty since Jan.
+1, 2015.
+I plan to use this disaggregated data to create a map.
+After aggregating the Fatal Police Shootings, I plan to show...
+The DOJ record of Contacts Between Police and the Public was most recently updated in 2018 and it can be used in the introduction of police-public interactions.
+The Police Perceptions Survey was a 29-question survey, completed by 1,036 police officers in Spring 2021.
+Survey content includes the responses on common non-compliance behaviors, traffic stop training frequency and methods, and departmental policies.
+I plan to use these data in the resolution section to demonstrate the gaps and opportunities for improvement that police officers have identified and reported.

 ## Method and Medium